The best sales to shop this weekend: Nordstrom, Lowe's, Motorola and more

 If you’ve had your eye on a Motorola phone, now’s a good time to buy.
 In honor of back-to-school season, the company is taking $500 off the Motorola Razr and $200 off the Motorola Edge+, along with savings on a slew of other phones.

-Already marked down tech from Lenovo, including laptops, PCs, monitors and more, are an extra 8% off this weekend only.
+Already marked-down tech from Lenovo, including laptops, PCs, monitors and more, is an extra 8% off this weekend only.
 Use code CLEARANCE8 to snag the additional savings through Sunday.

 Outfit your phone with a new case and screen protector from Lifeproof.
 Right now, you can score 20% off when you buy both from the retailer, even if they’re for different devices, through August 26.